thecharge/FluidTYPO3-Vagrant/README.md

 ### FAQ

 #### I have a problem with windows and vagrant.
-- it should work, maybe you need rsync or alternatively comment out the rsync line
+- It should work, maybe you need rsync or alternatively comment out the rsync line

 #### Initial download volume?
-- Frist time 420 MB for cache vagrant box and 450 MB each complete vagrant up
+- First time 420 MB for cache vagrant box and 450 MB each complete vagrant up

 #### Build time
 - Depends on a lot of factors.
 HDD speed, connection speed<br />